- How will I benefit from being listed in Google Shopping?

 The feed uploaded by our system automatically removes and updates listings uploaded via any other feeds.
 However, if your listings were previously being uploaded via the API (rather than manually or by FTP), then the feed from our system will not remove those old listings.
 As long as the API updates have been turned off, those listings will expire automatically after 30 days.
 If those listings need to be removed sooner, please contact us and we can help you with that.

-- How to grant us access to your Google Merchant Center account
+- How to grant Standard User access to a Google Merchant Center account

 Please follow the steps below to grant us access:

 - Sign in to your Google Merchant Center account